What’s in a cord of firewood?

 “There should be a sticker on their truck that identifies and tells you everything about them.
 And if they come into your yard and sell you a cord that isn’t a cord, you should be able to call the Mounties and have them hauled away because they’re committing fraud.”

 Not all firewood purveyors are as strongly attached to the cord as Rhyno.
-Tim Laing sells split firewood in lots of 110 cubic feet — 18 cubic feet short of a cord — for $300.
+Tim Laing sells split firewood in lots of 110 cubic feet — 18 cubic feet short of a cord — for over $300.

 “I sell it by the cubic foot because there are only two ways you can legally sell firewood — by the cord or by the cubic foot,” said Laing, owner of Home Hardwood Firewood in Halifax.